-Canoe is also one of our guest’s most favourite adventures on River Kwai.
-You will be paddling downstream and enjoy lush tropical forest on both sides.
-If you want to challenge yourself, you may try paddling upstream against the current!
-It gives you a good exercise and loads of fun.
+Canoe / kayak is also one of our guest’s most favourite adventures at the lake.
 Our boats feature a flat bottom making it more stable.
 Therefore, it is very safe and worry-free for kids.

 Since the Japanese was urgent to finish the railroad tract construction within limited frame time, a great number of labors as many as 13,000 people from Malaya, India, Java, Burma, and Thailand were recruited to the first phase of construction, pre-paring cement and rock for pavement.

 The Thai government hesitated to have Thai people labored with Japanese to avoid possible conflicts, At first the job was also opened for Thai people from nearby provinces such as Kanchanaburi, Rachaburi, Nakhon Patom and Phetchaburi, but Iater on, they looked for the immigrants such as Chinese people to do the works.
 The government contacted the Chinese Commercial-Chamber to make advertisement to their people. then they were able to collect 36,000 Chinese working-labors from Ayutthaya, Chonburi, Cha Cheong Sao, Prachinburi and Samut Prakan for the working site.
 Those labors whom were put to work so hard, sometimes. left the job; but the Japanese encouraged them to stay by providing them drugs.
 Therefore eighty percent of labors were addicted to opium; however, nothing the Thai government could do about it.